The Scientific Portal of Behavior, Body Language and Nonverbal Communication#

 Even after calling aloud, there was nobody around us to run for helping.
 If we would have offered handbag to monkey then we could have lost a camera, a cell phone and dry fruits kept inside it.
 It could have cost a lot to us.
 Hence neither running away from nor surrendering ourselves to that wild mountain monkey was a better choice.

 After gathering my courage and recollecting best defense moves, I firmly told my wife to stand firmly and get into fighting mode.
 Both of us started shouting or roaring very loudly at and also blow clenched feasts towards the monkey.
-Also we started sweeping the handbag from one side to another so we could hit that creature.
-All we wanted was to look more aggressive, fierce and relentless in comparison to the attacking monkey.

 For next couple of minutes, we continuously kept shouting, roaring, blowing our clenched feasts, sweeping handbag and throwing whatever we could pick by our hands.
 Monkey wasn’t giving up that easily but our strategy to appear aggressive and potentially harmful proved fruitful at the end.